Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

   getValue();
   ```

-#### Creation process
+### Creation process
 New functionality is the possibility to update the account in the target system during the correlation process.
 By default, this behavior is disabled.
 Meaning, the account will only be created or correlated.
 You can change this behavior in the `create.ps1` by setting the boolean `$updatePerson` to the value of `$true`.

-#### Correlation process
+### Correlation process
 Since Fierit-ECD has both employee and user account objects, we need to create or correlate both objects when creating a new account *(Also in the creation section of the Update.ps1 script).* The employee object is always correlated with the EmployeeCode, which is a combination of the employee number and contract number.
 However, the relationship in Fierit-ECD between an employee and a user account is one-to-many, but we have been advised by the vendor to use a one-to-one relationship, which we currently manage ourselves in the connector.
 The connector checks if an account is already associated with the employee object and correlates it, after which it is managed in HelloID.

 Unfortunately, there are cases where multiple accounts are linked to an employee.
-If this happens, the script looks for an active account.
+If this happens, the connector looks for an active account.
 When one is found, it is correlated.
 If more than one or none are found, the action produces an error message that needs to be resolved manually.
 This will always be the case when reboarding an employee with multiple accounts, as removing the entitlement will deactivate the account.
 > :bulb: **How to Solve:** In the case described above you must remove all user accounts but one for the specific Employee.
 Or make one account `Active` and re-run the HelloID Enforcement.

 ## Provisioning